"And what conclusions did the coroner come to?" [SPEC]

 But because of Houdini's work on debunking frauds, the Spiritualists didn't appreciate his work.
 The book, which I believe was the impetus behind Houdini's great-nephew pushing for the autopsy, claimed that the Spiritualists essentially put out a hit on Houdini and that Doyle was one of the instigators.

-Pure sensationalism, if you ask me.
+Pure sensationalism, if you ask us.
 And using Conan Doyle's name in connection with it is pure showmanship.
 Ironic, but Houdini, the master showman, would probably approve of the publicity method, were he alive.